-In the case of vaccinations, Rabbi Kamenetsky is talking about a field of knowledge of which he has little comprehension, yet, some ultra-Orthodox individuals listen to his views on vaccinations without consulting with their physician.
+In the case of vaccinations, Rabbi Kamenetsky is dealing with a field of knowledge of which he has little comprehension, yet, some ultra-Orthodox individuals listen to his views on vaccinations without consulting with their physician.
 This is a gross misinterpretation of daas Torah.
 Those who believe in this erroneous doctrine of daas Torah contend that the gedolei hador have a special insight into worldly matters because they use their Torah perspective to assess situations.

 This view of daas Torah is an assault on human reason.
 It is completely irrational to suggest that Rabbi Kamenetsky knows better than the CDC, FDA, AAP and WHO when it comes to the risks of vaccine use.
-Yet, there are groups of people in Monsey, Lakewood and Brooklyn who blindly listen to what the “gedolim” preach, even when it directly contradicts facts and logic.
+Yet, there are groups of people in Monsey, Lakewood and Brooklyn who blindly listen to what the gedolim preach, even when it directly contradicts facts and logic.

 I believe that it is upon us, as rational human beings, to assess the extent to which we listen to these religious figures.
 How much influence must they be given outside the sphere of Torah?

-In response to the most recent measles outbreak, the Beth Medrash Govoha recommended that its students to get vaccinated.
+In response to the most recent measles outbreak, the Beth Medrash Govoha recommended that its students get vaccinated.
 In addition, the Orthodox Union and the Rabbinical Council of America published a joint statement strongly urging “all parents to vaccinate their healthy children on the timetable recommended by their pediatrician.”
 Be that as it may, Rabbi Kamenetsky and all other rabbis who persist in their dangerous anti-vaccination beliefs must immediately retract their previous statements and rulings on vaccine use.
 The Agudath Israel, a major organization which represents the yeshivish ideology in America, has not officially taken a position on the vaccination debate.
 They must denounce the unscientific and dangerous beliefs of anti-vaxxers.
 Finally, rather than solely listening to a rabbi, parents should rely on professional medical advice when making health decisions for their children.
 If such action is not taken, lives will be put at risk.